roeysalah/MinistryofTransportation/Readme.md

 # Multi-thread programming combined with mutual exclusion

-For more information read the pdf
+Read the pdf for more information !!